 For help in selecting the proper level of treatment in your area please contact our office.

-Bulimia Nervosa is often present with emotional, behavioral, and physical symptomatology.
-It can develop at any age and its causes are influenced by a variety of factors.
+Bulimia Nervosa is often present with emotional, behavioral, and physical symptoms.
+It can develop at any age, and its causes are influenced by a variety of factors.